 Uses of Vanilla Oil

-- Pharmaceutical and chemical industries – to manufacture drugs for the treatment of Parkinson's (L-dopa), hypertension (methyldopa), and heart problems (papaverine)
+• Pharmaceutical and chemical industries — to manufacture drugs to help with treatment of Parkinson's (L-dopa), hypertension (methyldopa) and heart problems (papaverine)

-Vanilla oil has been particularly found to be useful in improving one's emotional and physiological health and well-being, especially when used in aromatherapy.
-5
+Vanilla oil has been particularly found to be useful in helping improve one's emotional and physiological health and well-being, especially when used in aromatherapy.5

 Composition of Vanilla Oil